Skip to main content

 • Due Date: Contributions are due one month after the payroll period ends.

 • Payment Options: Payments should be made via bank transfer.
-The payment reference is provided in the annual letter the employer receives, detailing reporting and payment due dates, including both wage taxes and employee insurance contributions.
+The payment reference is provided in the annual employer communication detailing reporting and payment due dates, including both wage taxes and employee insurance contributions.

 Tax Agency: